- Use Google Maps to get directions to “Sagehen Creek Field Station”. Other mapping apps (or random names for us) may send you to the wrong place.

-The Google map includes road directions to station, bicycle routes between Truckee and Sagehen, and local Truckee services regularly needed by station visitors.
+The map below includes road directions to the station from Truckee, bicycle routes between Truckee and Sagehen, and local Truckee services regularly needed by station visitors.

 Visitors must submit a station use application and make a visit reservation, then make arrangements with the Station Manager for the combination to open a locked gate about 200 yards off of California Hwy 89.
 The 1.8 mi. entrance road (from Hwy 89) is unpaved and snow is removed during the winter as far as the field station.
 High clearance vehicles are helpful, but not mandatory.